HyphaApp/hypha-site/content/_index.md

 ### Review and analyse submissions

-Applications can be reviewed by internal, external advisors, or both.
+Applications can be reviewed within the Hypha platform by internal or external reviewers, or both.

 ### Communicate with applicants

-Once the review process has completed Hypha helps you manage communications between you and applicants.
+Once the review process has completed, Hypha helps you manage communications between you and applicants.

 ### Manage post-application process

-You can also manage the post-application process important tasks using Hypha.
-We will be expanding to support invoicing and payments.
+You can also manage important tasks that are part of the post-application process using Hypha.
+For instance, development is currently underway to support invoicing and payments within Hypha.

 ### Automate workflows and integrate with other services